ch570512/Qlockwork/Readme.md

 #define SYSLOGSERVER_SERVER         Address of the syslogserver.
 #define SYSLOGSERVER_PORT           Port of the syslogserver.

-#define UPDATE_INFO_*               The update info periodically anonymously checks if there is a firmwareupdate
+#define UPDATE_INFO_*               The updateinfo-server is retired.
+This will not work anymore.
-                                    available.
+                                    The update info periodically anonymously checks if there is a firmwareupdate available.
 No user data is send to the host.
 Comment if you do not want this info.
-#define UPDATE_INFOSERVER           Address of the updateinfo server.
+#define UPDATE_INFOSERVER           The Address of the updateinfo server.
 #define UPDATE_INFOFILE             Path and name of the updateinfo file.

 #define SERIAL_SPEED                Serial port speed for the console.